-Peer mentor schemes are support structures led by students, for students.
+Our peer mentor schemes are support structures led by students, for undergraduate students.
 The schemes aim to give you a sense of belonging and identity with the University and ultimately, to enhance your student experience.

 Peer mentors are higher-year students on the same degree programme as you, who will help you find your feet when you arrive here and adjust to student life.
 As they’ll have already been a student at Manchester for at least a year, they should be able to help you with anything you might be worried or unsure about – they’re an invaluable source of information, knowledge and resources, so make the most of them.

 Peer mentors will often organise activities and workshops to support you with a specific issue.
 They’ll also set up social events to help everyone get to know each other a little better and to introduce you to Manchester as a city.

 Peer mentoring schemes are available for undergraduate students in most academic Schools.

 Students at The University of Manchester have the opportunity to take part in PASS sessions within their Faculty, to support study and learning.

 The sessions are led by volunteer students (PASS leaders) studying the same subject, who act as facilitators.

 Sessions will often be based around a specific area of study.
 You’ll have the opportunity to consolidate and build on your existing knowledge through discussion with other students in an informal and supportive environment, where you can compare notes, analyse, criticise, ask questions and talk through ideas.

 PASS sessions encourage active learning in an informal, friendly and fun environment to complement more formal delivery of teaching, such as lectures and seminars.

 For many years The University of Manchester's PASS programme has been recognised internationally as the UK benchmark, and is now formally recognised as the PASS National Centre.